 The economic implications of language exchange are at the forefront of the conversation.
 Do a quick search, “Why is it important for Americans to learn Mandarin?” and the vast majority of the results emphasize creating a generation of ‘China-savvy’ American leaders ready to seize the opportunities of the burgeoning Chinese economy, slated as a destination for more than $110 billion in U.S. exports.
 Professor Li Quan of Renmin University put it succinctly when he said, “We are now a major economy…The world understands that China is going to be a force for a long time, so learning the language is essential.”

 Language is about much more than just the ability to communicate.
-Foreign language study is tied to increased levels of empathy, enhanced cognitive development, and more creative insight on the human condition.
+Foreign language study is tied to increased levels of empathy, enhanced cognitive development, and more creative insight into the human condition.
 Increasingly, research shows that these benefits also apply to those with exposure to multiple languages, and not just those who achieve fluency.

-The skills that come with language study, especially empathy, can lead to better outcomes in business meetings and diplomatic state visits alike: when you come to the table speaking the others’ language, you implicitly demonstrate your desire to cooperate.
+The skills that come with language study, especially empathy, can lead to better outcomes in business meetings and diplomatic state visits: when you come to the table speaking the others’ language, you implicitly demonstrate your desire to cooperate.
 In our increasingly globalized world, where U.S.-China relations continue to be a topic of chief concern, ensuring cooperation and increased understanding is more important than ever.

-As a sign of the tumultuous times, earlier this year Professor Graham Allison of the Harvard Kennedy School released Destined for War: Can America and China Escape Thucydides’s Trap?
-The ancient Greek historian Thucydides observed of the devastating Peloponnesian War, “it was the rise of Athens and the fear that this instilled in Sparta that made war inevitable.”
+As a sign of the tumultuous times, earlier this year Professor Graham Allison of the Harvard Kennedy School released the book Destined for War: Can America and China Escape Thucydides’s Trap?
+The ancient Greek historian Thucydides observed of the devastating Peloponnesian War that “it was the rise of Athens and the fear that this instilled in Sparta that made war inevitable.”
 In the book, Allison extends Thucydides’s framework to include sixteen times over the last 500 years in which a rising power similarly threatened an established state.
 Of those sixteen times, war occurred in twelve: a dismaying, nay, terrifying statistic for those who adopt Allison’s view that China and the U.S. fit into this mold.

 If Allison’s argument feels sensational, one need not believe in the imminent prospect of a U.S.-China war to accept that sustainable relations between the U.S. and China are crucial to a stable world order.
 It is also clear that the U.S. is not yet ‘comfortable’ with a rapidly rising China, as evidenced by the hedging discourse of recent administrations.
 President Trump’s first move with China was to brazenly refute Beijing’s ‘One China’ policy through a phone call with Taiwanese president Tsai Ing-wen, only to cave a few weeks later when he publicly affirmed his commitment to the policy on a call with President Xi.
 This precedent should worry even those who previously thought that diplomacy through strength was a sound approach.